 The Delivery Agreement's purpose is to set out:

 - The Council’s RLDP preparation timetable outlining the various stages of plan preparation, when these will be undertaken and when engagement will take place;

 - Details of the Community Involvement Scheme (CIS), detailing who will be involved in the RLDP preparation process and how and when participation and collaboration will occur; and

 - The resources the Authority will invest in plan preparation.

-Once formally agreed, the DA commits the Council to producing the RLDP in accordance with the timetable and CIS.
+Now formally agreed, the DA commits the Council to producing the RLDP in accordance with the timetable and CIS.
 This forms part of the LDP tests of soundness, which will be examined by an independent Planning Inspector at an Examination in Public.

-Integrated Sustainability Appraisal (ISA) Scoping Report Consultation: Now closed
+Integrated Sustainability Appraisal (ISA) Scoping Report

-The RLDP will also need to be subject to Sustainability Appraisal incorporating Strategic Environmental Assessment, alongside a number of other impact assessments.
+The RLDP will also be subject to Sustainability Appraisal incorporating Strategic Environmental Assessment, alongside a number of other impact assessments.
 It is intended to combine these assessments within one Integrated Sustainability Appraisal (ISA).

 The first stage in this process is the publication and agreement of the ISA Scoping Report, setting out the baseline situation within the county borough and the methodology that will be followed for the assessments.

 View the Integrated Sustainability Appraisal Scoping Report Non-Technical Summary